 Community Development Department

-This division provides a range of planning services related to current, advanced planning and code enforcement.
+This division provides a range of planning services related to current planning, advanced planning, and code enforcement.
 The City Planning Commission advises the City Council on land use matters including zoning issues, use permits, variance, and site and architectural plans.
 The Commission reviews and makes recommendations regarding development plans submitted by the Planning Division, and is also responsible for General Plan and Specific Plan reviews.

-A collection of Green Building-related documents, checklists, and guidelines, including the Energy Element of the General Plan and information on the Solar Cities Program, is also available online.
+A collection of Green Building-related documents, checklists, and guidelines, including the Energy Element of the General Plan, is also available online.